Friday, July 11, 2025

 • The intersection of Patterson Avenue and Pepper Avenue

-BACKGROUND: In the intersection listed above a contractor will be installing junction boxes and conduit underground.
+BACKGROUND: As a part of a traffic signal installation project, a contractor will be installing pavement markings around the intersection listed above.
 Some travel lanes through this intersection may be temporarily closed during this process.

 ###